mbretter/go-mongodb/README.md

 * every conversion between a string and an ObjectId has to be done using `ObjectIDFromHex()`, which adds a lot of extra code.

-The ObjectId provided by the types package derives from string, so conversions can be easily done using a simple type cast, but you have to make sure, that the string is a valid ObjectId, otherwise you will get an error, when marshalling it to BSON.
+The ObjectId provided by the types package derives from string, so conversions can be easily done using a simple type cast, but you have to make sure, that the string contains a valid ObjectId in HEX format, otherwise you will get an error, when marshalling it to BSON.

 ```go
 hexOid := "61791c74138d41367e52d832"